Different birds and different people

 Scotus and The Immaculate Conception and Birth of the Blessed Virgin Mary.

-Although developing an interest and sympathy for the theology and philosophy of John Duns Scotus there are issues on which I cannot agree with him.
-One of these is the status that he gives to Mary the mother of Jesus as having been conceived by “Immaculate Conception” without taint of sin and preserved from sin thereafter.
+Although developing an interest and sympathy for the theology and philosophy of John Duns Scotus there are issues on which I cannot completely agree with him.
+One point of argument is the status that he gives to Mary the mother of Jesus as having been conceived by “Immaculate Conception” without taint of sin and preserved from sin thereafter.

 It may be true that she finds favour with God because of God’s love for her and all humanity.
-Perhaps Scotus wants us to think that God’s radical love is given to her prior to her birth, to Justify her beforehand, because of what He would do later in her and in Christ.
+Perhaps Scotus wants us to think that God’s radical love is given to her prior to her birth, to Justify and bless and specially sanctify her beforehand, because of what God would do later in her and in Christ.

-That may be another rendering of the theme.
-But his argument seems to go onto imply that following that special grace of status given to her she is also preserved from committing other actual sins in her life.
+But Scotus’ argument seems to go onto imply that following that special grace of status given to her she is also preserved from committing all other actual sins in her life.
 A prior graced status of being acceptable in God’s sight is one thing but I still believe in an ordinary Jewish girl, like all other potentially sinners as the womb of Christ, not a superwoman and paragon of virtue incapable of sin.
+I may grant some degree of thinking she may have been specially led by the Holy Spirit, intentionally more responsive than most of us.
+But still not sure of her complete freedom from sin and sinfulness, at least in her earthly life.

 God’s Will and Predestination